NKjoep/MooContentAssist/README.md

     });
    });

-This section in under construction.
+You everything works if you give the right json words object.
+Use this as root:

+    #JS
+    words: {
+       "key1":
+       "key2":
+       "key3":

+    }

+If the key doesn't have sub-keys you must use an array with strings:

+	#JS
+	"key_without_subkeys": ["word1","word2","word3"]

+If the key has sub-keys you must use objects:

+	#JS
+	"key_with_subkeys": {
+	  "subkey1": ["word","word","word"],
+	  "subkey2": ["word","word","word"],
+	  "subkey3": ["word","word","word"]
+	}

+Obviously you have infinite levels :)

-Please see index.html in the git repo. :)
+Please see index.html in the git repo if you need a working example. :)

 Screenshots
 -----------